 - Grief is the deep sorrow/ range of emotions a person deals with during and after the event.
 Grief can be associated with a death of a child, parent, a life threatening diagnosis, car accident, and other occurrences that do not always lead to death but are considered a profound loss to the individual.

-We went on to talk about physical and mental factors that are associated with grieving: one of which was social withdrawal. *BING* it was like the lightbulb went off in my brain.
-I had been telling my mom and a few other’s that I have been acting like Switzerland- just kind of off in my own neutral teritory and yet I’m still feeling deep emotions I can’t seem to describe.
+We went on to talk about physical and mental factors that are associated with grieving: one of which was social withdrawal. *BING* it was like the light bulb went off in my brain.
+I had been telling my mom and a few other’s that I have been acting like Switzerland- just kind of off in my own neutral territory and yet I’m still feeling deep emotions I can’t seem to describe.
 This phrase summed it up and gave my feelings a name- I’m angry.

 Here is a little back story to help explain.
 Okay.. it’s actually a large one hahah.